This website uses cookies

 Run GraphQL Requests in Magento 2

-When making a GraphQL request in Magento, the request supports the HTTP GET and POST methods.
-Mutations requests should be in the POST method only.
-You can optionally send a GET query request in a URL.
+When making a GraphQL request in Magento, you can use both HTTP GET and POST methods for queries.
+Mutations should be sent with POST only.
+In simple terms, queries are used to read data, while mutations are used to create, update, or change data.
+You can also send a GET query in the URL.

 {